 Biofuel agreement takes the Atlantic route into an international super league

-With a historic agreement on aviation fuel made from bio-waste, Air Greenland is taking a major step in the company's ambition to fly more sustainably and at the same time become an international leader.
+With a historic agreement on aviation fuel made from bio-waste, Air Greenland is taking a major step in the company's ambition on green transition and at the same time become an international leader.

 In future, as much as 5 per cent of the fuel consumption on the route between Kangerlussuaq and Copenhagen will be bio-based SAF fuel.
 With these investments, Air Greenland is far ahead of the rest of the aviation industry in Europe.